hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   bytes roster_hash = 1;

   /**
+   * A node identifier.<br/>
-   * The node id of the node that generated the TssVote.
+   * This identifies the node that generated this TssVote.
    */
   uint64 node_id = 2;
 }